droundy/fac/web/documentation.md

 : Specify the number of jobs to run simultaneousy.
 This defaults to the number of processors available on your computer.

+--clean, -c
+: Clean up build output.
+This deletes every file (but not directory) that is output by the build.

 --verbose, -v
 : Provide extra debugging output.